AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 #### Formatting Functions

-Labels and tooltips are also configured with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields:
+To configure labels and tooltips, you can use [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields:

 * `name`
 * `size`
 * `value`

 Values and sizes of parent elements are calculated automatically, so you do not need to specify them in data.

-If there is a custom field in your data, you can use the {api:anychart.format.Context#getData}getData(){api} method to refer this field:
+You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.

+The sample below demonstrates how to work with formatting functions.
+Along with regular fields, a custom field *capital* is used:

 ```
 // create data